-The War Widows' Guild of Australia (QLD) Inc was established in 1947.
-It is a Not for Profit (NFP) public benevolent institution with deductible gift recipient status.Aims of the Guild
+The Australian War Widows (Queensland) was established in 1947.
+It is a Not for Profit (NFP) public benevolent institution with deductible gift recipient status.Aims of the Australian War Widows

-The aims of the Guild are to protect the interests of war widows and provide friendship and comfort to those in similar circumstances, particularly in their time of loss of a partner.
+The aims of the Australian War Widows are to protect the interests of war widows and provide friendship and comfort to those in similar circumstances, particularly in their time of loss of a partner.

-Members needs are the Guild's priority.
+Members needs are our priority.
 Active participation is encouraged, through vitality to enjoy life.
 War widows are from all walks of life with a common bond.

 Membership is open to the Department of Veterans' Affairs (DVA) designated war widows which means that the death of their husband or partner has been accepted as due to war causes. (see Membership Application)